The 50 Most Romantic Love Songs Ever Written

 Like a fine wine, romantic hits from the Goo Goo Dolls never age; particularly this 2013 hit.

-Dave Matthews has been a fixture in the music industry for years, and that's because the artist knows a thing or two about writing an instant-hit.
-"Crush" is no exception, and is one of the artist’s first romantic songs that really put him on the map.
+The Dave Matthews Band have been a fixture in the music industry for years, and that's because they know a thing or two about writing an instant-hit.
+"Crush" is no exception, and it being an unabashed love song helped expand people's idea of what the band could do.

-You can't put together a list of top romantic hits and not include The King, and this overnight hit from the artist is arguably one of his most celebrated—not to mention one of his most romantic.
+You can't put together a list of top romantic hits and not include The King, and this overnight hit from the artist is arguably one of his most celebrated.

 "You're just too good to be true/Can't take my eyes off of you."
-This iconic first dance song is also one of the most romantic songs out there.
+This iconic first dance song is a stone cold classic for good reason.